This article talks about the importance of HTTPS and it’s placed in the online market. Not just for security but also for consumer trust.

 – Enable HSTS.
 This is important because it makes your website load faster and makes sure your browser is always using HTTPS.

 – Enable OCSP stapling.
 This enables a server to check if a security certificate is revoked instead of a browser, which keeps the browser from having to download or cross-reference with the issuing certificate authority.

 – Add HTTP/2 support.

 – Update your search engine webmaster tools to recognise the HTTPS version of your site.
-This is important because traffic drops can be misdiagnosed when, the traffic was just moved from a HTTP to a HTTPS page.
+This is important because traffic drops can be misdiagnosed when the traffic was just moved from an HTTP to an HTTPS page.

 – Update the disavow file if you had one for the HTTPS version.

 – Update your URL parameter settings if you had these configured.